 “High Plains Farm is a remarkable book.
 This book is a treasure that many people can appreciate, for it captures the extraordinary energy and spirit of a couple who represent the best in rural American values.” — Jerry Linecum, Herald–Democrat

 Paula Chamlee returned to college in the 1980s majoring in the visual arts to finish a degree she had begun in the 1960s in the performing arts.
 She earned a B.F.A. in painting in 1988.
 During that year, she discovered photography and quickly found direct involvement with the world outside the studio to be irresistible.
 Since 1988 she has traveled extensively, making photographs both in the United States and abroad.
 Chamlee has been the recipient of several grants, including a major grant from the Leeway Foundation for “Excellence in Photography.”
 Her photographs are in numerous collections, both public and private in the United States and abroad.
-She is collected in over thirty museums in the United States, including the Los Angeles County Museum of Art, Cleveland Museum of Art, Museum of Fine Arts, Houston, Philadelphia Museum of Art, Norton Museum of Art, West Palm Beach, and Library of Congress.
+She is collected in nearly forty museums in the United States, including the Los Angeles County Museum of Art, Cleveland Museum of Art, Museum of Fine Arts, Houston, Philadelphia Museum of Art, Norton Museum of Art, West Palm Beach, and Library of Congress.
 She has taught workshops in photography in the United States, Austria, Germany, Tuscany, England, France, Iceland, and Australia.
-Her seventh monograph will be published in the fall of 2014.
+Her seventh monograph was published in the fall of 2015.

 George F. Thompson is President of the Center for American Places in Harrisonburg, Virginia.
 His most recent book is Landscapes in America, and he is founder and director of numerous book series, including Creating the North American Landscape and The Road and American Culture.